TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 Enabled enables URL rewriting if set to true.

 **Field: `pattern` (`string`)**
-Pattern is the regular expression to match values against.
-If a value matches the defined pattern, the URL rewrite is triggered for the rule.
+Pattern is the regular expression against which the request URL is compared for the primary rewrite check.
+If this matches the defined pattern, the primary URL rewrite is triggered.

 **Field: `rewriteTo` (`string`)**
-RewriteTo specifies a URL to rewrite the request to, if the embedded URL rewrite rule is a match.
+RewriteTo specifies the URL to which the request shall be rewritten if the primary URL rewrite is triggered.

 **Field: `triggers` (`[]`[URLRewriteTrigger](#urlrewritetrigger))**
 Triggers contain advanced additional triggers for the URL rewrite.